Milling a groove in wood with the router - how it works

 • PPE (hearing protection, safety goggles, dust mask)

-• Extraction / vacuum cleaner
+• Vacuum system or vacuum cleaner

 Tools

-• (Hand) router or milling table
+• Handheld router or router table

 • End milling cutter or side milling cutter